Rochelle has experience with wild critters and gardening adventures while living the simple life in a rural area for 20 years.

 As a rule, wild animals do not make good pets.
-Despite my childhood experience of catching a baby ground squirrel in the High Sierras of California, there are too many things that argue against keeping wild pets.
+Despite my childhood experience of catching a baby ground squirrel in the High Sierras of California, there are too many reasons to not keep captured wild animals.

 When we moved to the forested foothills of California, we had one neighbor who regularly fed the deer.
-Keep in mind that the deer in our area are not deprived—they have plenty of natural food including leaves and twigs, plants, berries, fruits, acorns, aquatic plants, grasses and evergreen plants.
-Their diet varies according to the season, and they are adapted to a specific natural food cycle.
+The deer in our area are plentiful and not deprived.
+They have plenty of natural food, including leaves and twigs, plants, berries, fruits, acorns, aquatic plants, grasses, and evergreen plants.
+Their diet varied according to the season, and they are well-adapted to a specific natural food cycle.

-Despite the fact that the native deer in our area do well in their natural environment, our neighbors liked to watch them feed near their house, and would offer them grain and commercially made pellet feed year-round.
+Despite the fact that the native deer in our area do well in their natural environment, our neighbors liked to watch them feed near their house, where they could see them up close through their windows.
+They would offer grain and commercially made pellet feed year-round.
 Soon, more deer began coming into the immediate area for the free, unlimited buffet.
-The herd grew to 30 or more individuals, and the deer were becoming used to people.
+The herd grew to 30 or more individuals, and the deer were becoming used to people, losing all natural timidity.
 Some deer became so bold that they would walk right into an open garage.

-Wild deer are fairly docile, timid and cautious creatures, but meeting a 250 lb. buck or a protective mommy doe in a confined space is not something you want to do.
-They have hard, sharp hooves, and will use them to inflict serious injury if they feel threatened.
+Wild deer are fairly docile and cautious creatures, but meeting a 250 lb. buck with fully developed antlers or a protective mommy doe in a confined space is not something you want to do.
+They have hard, sharp hooves and will use them to inflict serious injury if they feel threatened.

 Squirrel Mischief and Domestication